bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 We can clearly see the determinant of the Jacobian is 1.
 Next let's see how the infinitesimal volume (or area in this case) changes using the `substitution rule <https://en.wikipedia.org/wiki/Integration_by_substitution#Substitution_for_multiple_variables>`__
-(this is usually not shown since the determinant of the Jacobian already implies this):
+(this is usually not shown since having a unit Jacobian determinant already implies this):

 .. math::